chinesepowered/hack-devnet/README.md

 | **Foxit eSign** | The signing boundary | The envelope, the hash, and the handoff to a person | `src/lib/adapters/foxit.ts` |
 | **Xano** | Backend of record | Cases, findings, and the audit trail printed into the signed PDF | `src/lib/adapters/xano.ts` |

-Every adapter returns an `AdapterResult` carrying not just data but **where the data came from** — `live` or `fallback`, with a human-readable note.
+Every adapter returns an `AdapterResult` carrying not just data but **where the data came from**.
 The UI renders that provenance and the audit trail records it, so nothing on screen is a claim you can't verify.

 ---